Auctions

 All of that said, attention focuses on two undefeated fillies—Alankar and Margot Love Me—and Arbanne, who is 2-for-3.

-Alankar, by Epiphaneia, won her first start at Fukushima at 1,800 meters (about 1 1/8 miles) July 5 and stepped up to take the Nojigiku Stakes Sept.
+Alankar, by Epiphaneia, won her first start at Fukushima Racecourse at 1,800 meters (about 1 1/8 miles) July 5 and stepped up to take the Nojigiku Stakes Sept.
 20 over the course and distance of Juvenile Fillies.
-Her dam, Sinhalite, won the 2016 Yushun Himba (Japanese Oaks-G1).
+Her dam, Sinhalite, won the 2016 Yushun Himba (Japanese Oaks, G1).

 "There are some concerns with the big field, how well she'll take the bit, the start, and how in tune she'll be with the rider," said Alankar's trainer, Takashi Saito.
 "But she has a lot of talent and I have my hopes up."

-"Even though she doesn't have a strong constitution and she isn't the best eater, she won both her starts and I think the latter one was her better one," said her trainer, Shina Kobayashi.
+"Even though she doesn't have a strong constitution and she isn't the best eater, she won both her starts and I think the latter one was her better one," her trainer Shinya Kobayashi said.
 "I'm hoping she can do well if she brings out her strength, her early speed."

-Arbanne, a daughter of Admire Mars, finished second on debut in June and returned to score her first win two months later at Nigata.
-She doubled up on that with a victory in the Saffron Sho at Nakayama Sept.
+Arbanne, a daughter of Admire Mars, finished second on debut in June and returned to score her first win two months later at Niigata Racecourse.
+She doubled up on that with a victory in the Saffron Sho at Nakayama Racecourse Sept.
 28.

-She steps up to 1,600 meters for the first time, but trainer Tomokazu Tanaka said, "I don't have the impression that she's restricted to sprints."
+She steps up to 1,600 meters for the first time, but trainer Tomokazu Takano said, "I don't have the impression that she's restricted to sprints."

 The Hanshin race is followed by the Dec.
 21 Asahi Hai Futurity (G1) and the Dec.
 27 Hopeful Stakes (G1) at Nakayama Racecourse.
 Both are open to both colts and fillies.